-The New Dark Mode
+The All-New Dark Mode

 To complement this new dark mode, Apple introduced a really cool feature called dynamic desktop.
 Basically what this does is based on your location and the time of the day, your wallpaper will actually change.
 Currently, there is only one wallpaper that can take advantage of this new feature it’s the default Mojave background.
 You’ll notice that from dawn to dusk, your background will actually change from light to dark.

 Within a few seconds, it’ll create these very neat little stacks of icons on the desktop.
-To view the contents of the stack all you have to do is click on it and it’ll give you a drop-down of everything that it piled up.
+To view the contents of the stack all you have to do is click on it and it’ll give you a drop-down of everything that is piled up.

-4 Apps Ported From iOS to MacOS
+4 Apps Ported From iOS to macOS

 When Apple brought these four apps over from iOS they didn’t just build new similar experiences they actually ported the code that ran on iOS over to Mac OS.
-Now, when they did this they brought part of UI Kit which is the framework used to develop apps for iOS over to MacOS.
+Now, when they did this they brought part of UI Kit which is the framework used to develop apps for iOS over to macOS.

-So, the apps that are running on the Mac is actually the same code that the iOS apps.
+So, the apps that are running on the Mac are actually the same code that the iOS apps.
 This is just a preview and this technology will not be available to developers until next year.
-Even then it’s really cool to see what gets to the future of Apple as it begins to bring MacOS and iOS closer together.
+Even then it’s really cool to see what gets to the future of Apple as it begins to bring macOS and iOS closer together.

 Better Privacy on the Internet

-Additionally, Apple added some really cool security features to Safari on MacOS.
+Additionally, Apple added some really cool security features to Safari on macOS.
 Essentially, the security features work to eliminate the digital fingerprint that certain data companies use to track you.

-Essentially they look at some identifying information, including proficiency of installed plug-ins you have installed and other pieces of information in order to figure out who you are in a sea of people.
+Essentially they look at some identifying information, including proficiency of installed plug-ins you have installed and other pieces of information to figure out who you are in a sea of people.
 Thus track you even if they don’t have any better information than just that.